hardisj/erinsaudiocorner/content/english/loudspeakers/JBL_305Pmk2.md

 <br>

 The [JBL 305P MkII]() is a powered 2-way Studio Monitor featuring a 5-inch midwoofer and 1-inch dome tweeter.
 It features Balanced XLR & 1/4" TRS Inputs with input sensitivity options of +4dBu/-10dBv, a boundary EQ (Low-Frequency shelf) as well as a High-Frequency shelf to tailor the sound.
+The following is from the manufacturer's website:
 >The next-generation JBL 305P MkII powered studio monitor makes legendary JBL performance available to every studio.
 With the revolutionary JBL Image Control Waveguide and refined transducers, JBL 305P MkII offers stunning detail, precise imaging, a wide sweet spot and impressive dynamic range that enhances the critical listening capabilities of any modern workspace.
 Featuring patented technologies derived from the JBL 7 Series and M2 Master Reference Monitors and, sporting a sleek, modern design, JBL 305P MkII delivers outstanding performance and an enjoyable mix experience at an accessible price.